Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 A UNESCO World Heritage site, Geirangerfjord (along with Nærøyfjord) according to UNESCO itself “are exceptional in scale and grandeur in a country of spectacular fjords” and are “among the most scenically outstanding landscapes in the world”.
 “Fjord, a word of Norwegian origin, refers to a long, deep inlet of the sea between high cliffs formed by submergence of a glaciated valley.”
 Geirangerfjord is an impressive 9.3 miles (15 kilometers) long and 853 feet (260 meters) deep and is surrounded by majestic mountain peaks, 2,600 feet (800-meter) high cliffs and cascading waterfalls.

 This is a place so renowned for its beauty, that Norway’s own Princess Märtha Louise chose this location for the site of her nuptials in 2024!
+And I can attest that it is one of the most beautiful places I have been to and I am so glad that we were able to see it from so many different vantage points!

 WHAT WE DID